Kimberly Phillips: Career

-Phillips was Director/Curator at Access Gallery (2013-2017), where she curated several exhibitions, including Some Spontaneous Particulars: Vanessa Brown, Heide Hinrichs, Kathleen Ritter on emerging artists, working both nationally and internationally.
+Phillips was Director/Curator at Access Gallery (2013–2017), where she curated several exhibitions, including Some Spontaneous Particulars: Vanessa Brown, Heide Hinrichs, Kathleen Ritter on emerging artists, working both nationally and internationally.
 In addition, at Access she initiated Twenty-Three Days at Sea: Travelling Artist Residency.
 Phillips has also held positions such as interpretation coordinator for the Vancouver Art Gallery and curatorial resident at 221A.

-From 2017-2020 she was the Curator of the Contemporary Art Gallery.
+From 2017 to 2020 she was the Curator of the Contemporary Art Gallery.
 Vancouver, a non-profit public art gallery.
 In 2020, she was appointed as the Director of SFU Galleries at Simon Fraser University.
 In 2022, she was one of the writers contributing to Althea Thauberger's publication, The State of the Situation.